Investigations and Sanctions (FINRA 8000 Series)

 • MC-400 application if the rep seeks to reassociate after statutory disqualification

 Think of it this way: every rail in this chain exists to catch a different kind of failure.
 The rep who understands the chain knows that a mistake at the first rail (mishandling a complaint) does not go away.
 It propagates forward and compounds.
-The cleanest compliance posture is to handle every complaint exactly the way Rule 4513 and the firm's written supervisory procedures direct, forward it to the principal, cooperate fully with any resulting investigation, and file all required disclosures on time.
+The cleanest compliance posture is to handle every complaint exactly the way the customer complaint records rule and the firm's written supervisory procedures direct, forward it to the principal, cooperate fully with any resulting investigation, and file all required disclosures on time.

-Rule 8210 sits at the center of the chain because it is FINRA's leverage.
-A rep who is cooperative, accurate, and timely on 8210 responses typically ends up in a much better position than a rep who is evasive, regardless of the underlying allegation.
+The information-and-testimony rule sits at the center of the chain because it is FINRA's leverage.
+A rep who is cooperative, accurate, and timely on information-and-testimony responses typically ends up in a much better position than a rep who is evasive, regardless of the underlying allegation.